jimu-gh/Kashi/README.md

 # Kashi
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)

 [Kashi](https://www.github.com/zer8ne/kashi)(歌詞) is a custom preset for BTT (BetterTouchTool) that displays the current song's lyrics on the Touch Bar.

+Mainly, Kashi does 3 things:
+- It gets data about the current song playing via Applescript
+- It searches for the song on [Genius](https://www.genius.com) and validates for higher accuracy
+- It scrapes the lyrics from the raw HTML and formats them into a string output

 Compatible with [Spotify](https://www.spotify.com/us/download/other/) and [iTunes](https://www.apple.com/itunes/download/).